Endometrial cancer usually affects women after menopause.

 Type II cancers are more aggressive and tend to occur in older women.
 About 10% of endometrial cancers are type II.
 The prognosis for women with type II cancers is poor.

 Causes of Uterine Cancer

-Endometrial cancer is more common in developed countries where the diet is high in fat.
+Endometrial cancer is more common in high-income countries where obesity rates are high.

-Conditions that result in a high level of estrogen but not progesterone
+Conditions that result in a high level of estrogen and a low level of progesterone

-Conditions that result in a high level of estrogen but not progesterone include the following:
+Conditions that result in a high level of estrogen and a low level of progesterone include the following:

-Starting menstrual periods (menarche) early, reaching menopause after age 52, or both
+Starting menstrual periods (menarche) early, reaching menopause late (after age 52), or both

 Not having any children